go-modules-by-example/index/010_tools/README.md

 ### Walkthrough

-First, ceate ourselves an example module.
+First, ceate an example module.
 This example will require [`stringer`](https://godoc.org/golang.org/x/tools/cmd/stringer) to help with code generation.

 ```